Children's Comprehensive Bible Question Quiz

 c.
 Thomas.

-Thomas doubted Jesus was risen until he saw the scars in His hands.
+Thomas didn't believe Jesus had risen until he saw the scars on His hands.

 -